crazymaik/git-swish/README.md

 # git-swish

-Enhance your command-line experience on Windows with this set of aliases and scripts.
+Enhance your Git command-line experience on Windows with this set of aliases and scripts.
-It provides some common aliases when traversing directories, using Git, and numbered file shortcuts for Git. git-swish is an add-on to [Cmder][1] for Windows.
+It provides some common aliases and numbered file shortcuts for Git. git-swish is an add-on to [Cmder][1] for Windows.
 The idea is based on [SCM Breeze][3] which is available for bash and zsh terminals.